VysotskiVadim/VysotskiVadim.blog/_drafts/kids-illusions.markdown

 * Child: a state in which people behave, feel, and think similarly to how they did in childhood.
 For example, a person who receives a poor evaluation at work may respond by looking at the floor and crying or pouting, as when scolded as a child.
 Conversely, a person who receives a good evaluation may respond with a broad smile and a joyful gesture of thanks.
 The Child is the source of emotions, creation, recreation, spontaneity, and intimacy.

 Child is one of the most valuable state in us -- it makes us creative, makes us alive.
-Eric Bern(founder of Transactional Analysis) use Child, where first letter is upper case, to talk about ego state, so do I.
+Eric Bern use Child, where first letter is upper case, to talk about ego state, so do I.

 ## Illusions